TheSenPie/portfolio-smbat/content/post/tiny-ray-tracer/index.md

 >&emsp;*SAH Jacco BVH: 1298.32ms<br>
 >&emsp;*SAH Jacco Iterative BVH: 974.8ms<br>

-From numbers you can see around **70 times** faster render time for spehres scene and mind-blowing **250 times** faster rendering on dragon scene.
+From numbers you can see around **70 times** faster render time for spheres scene and mind-blowing **250 times** faster rendering on dragon scene.

 # Lessons Learned

 ## Performance is King
 The BVH optimizations were a turning point, demonstrating the significant impact of efficient algorithms and data structures on rendering speed.
-There are other dirty optimizations, that I have on my to-do list, but I left them for later to keep the code readbility simple for now.
+There are other dirty optimizations, that I have on my to-do list, but I left them for later to keep the code readability simple for now.

 ## Debugging Tales